dragonlzm/PAVE/doc/sqa3d_dataset_prep.md

-# Prepare the training and test dataset of the ScanQA
+# Prepare the training and test dataset of the SQA3D

-## Download and prepare training / test annotations and videos
+## Download the training / test annotations and videos
-1. You can download the training / test annotations and videos from [ScanQA](https://github.com/ATR-DBI/ScanQA).
+You can download the training / test annotations and videos from [SQA3D](https://sqa3d.github.io/).
-2. Evenly extract the 32 RGB frames and depth frames from the raw files (sample scripts).

 ## Convert the training annotation
 You need to convert the raw training annotation into instruction tuning dataset.
 Please refer to file tools\AVSD\convert_annotation_to_training_format.py